EnriqueSPR/mushroom_classifier/README.md

 Next, I will improve the picture dataset, I include more mushroom species and train EfficientNetB7 (2020), a model containing more trainable parameters (Ongoing...▶).

-* I obtained a total of 2000 mushroom species.
-Next I removed the "var." species and some duplicates.
-This yielded a total of **1911 total mushrooms.**

-> From these species I selected the most popular ones.

-> For this I defined a function ``finder`` to scprape the hits from a google search with "Word1 Word2" in quotations to get an idea of the popularity of each specie.

-> A second function ``parse_value_syntax`` was used to parse the value into a float.

-> Using the hits in google I filtered those species with more than **20.000 hits** resulting in a total of **1071 mushroom species**.

 * **4.4 EfficientNetB7 (2020) Model Training - Trainable params: 71.964.414, picture_size=(600x600)**